-I had the interview with Dr. E. this morning and it seemed to go well.
-The Vice President called me at 4:30 p.m. and offered me the job!
-I spoke with Human Resources and I’m meeting with her tomorrow so I can start work on August 5.
+My interview with Dr. E. this morning seemed to go well.
+The Vice President called me at 4:30 p.m. and offered me the job.
+I spoke with Human Resources and will meet with her tomorrow so I can start work on August 5.
 I reread my June 25 journal requests for my next job and realized that God fulfilled every one of them.

 My first day at work was interesting.
 Dr. S. did not know I was coming and was upset with Human Resources for not telling him.
-I attended the weekly team meeting and listened as the therapists reported on each patient’s progress, recommended a plan of care for the week, and decided on a discharge date.
+I attended the weekly team meeting and listened as the therapists reported on each patient’s progress, recommended a plan of care for the week, and chose a discharge date.
 I’m looking forward to learning from all the team members in physical, occupational, and speech therapy as well as the neuropsychologist, neurologist, social worker, and discharge nurse.
-Then I watched some videos about rehab, read manuals, received a key to my new office, and was given a tour of the hospital.
+Then I watched some videos about rehab, read manuals, received a key to my new office, and took a tour of the hospital.
 The most difficult part of the day was maneuvering in the tight parking garage.
-Someone parked next to my car door so that I couldn’t open it.
-I had to crawl in from the passenger’s side with my dress practically up to my waist!
+I couldn’t open my car door because someone parked so close to me.
+I had to crawl in from the passenger’s side with my dress practically up to my waist.
 I’m glad no one saw me…

 I had a rough night.
 I awoke at 3:30 a.m. wondering how my patients were doing and if I ordered the right things for their treatment.